 Food glorious food!

 Kerry and I just love food tours!
 So, when we travel we always prioritise making time to investigate the different types of food tours available.
-Recently we’ve taken a beer stocked tuk-tuk tour around Beijing, a taco tour in Mexico City and sampled the delights of Portuguese pastel de natas.
+During our travels we’ve taken a beer stocked tuk-tuk tour around Beijing, a taco tour in Mexico City and sampled snake in Shanghai.

 Whilst visiting Malta and Gozo, in our search for a food tour in Malta with a difference, we came across Merill Eco Tours.
 We were immediately attracted to their rural food tour and company philosophy which aims to empower farmers and artisans.

 This is the first time I have experienced a food tour during which we had the opportunity to meet directly with the local farmers at their olive groves/farms.
 It was an absolute privilege and a pleasure to sit, chat and eat with Maltese families who have, for generations farmed the land and continue to do things in a traditional way.
 This food tour is special, unique and one which I’m sure the whole group will fondly remember.

 During this full day tour we travelled around the stunning Maltese countryside to various locations, many of which can not be visited independently.
 We were picked up and dropped off at our hotel and travelled throughout the day in a modern, comfortable mini-van.
 There were 8 people on the tour.

 Our 5 scheduled stops varied in length ranging from 15 minutes to just over an hour.
 We moved about at a relaxed pace and it was good to be able to take our time.
 The tour is predominantly based around the West of the island.
 It was lovely to escape from the city and take in the stunning views of sea and countryside, especially around Dingli Cliffs, 250m above sea level.